4 steps for setting successful fat loss goals in 2022

 4. Goals need to be put down in writing.

 For a goal to be something that really happens, you need to record it.
 When you write down your goal, you can place it somewhere for people to see (the fridge in your kitchen or by your computer at work).
 This also helps to hold you accountable along your journey.

 So take a minute to write down your own goals and check them against our list to see if you’ve covered all the points.

 You must be fully committed to reaching your new goals, if you aren’t you’ll be sure to fail.
 Enjoy working according to your goals and see how your body shape and many aspects of your life take a turn for the better in the weeks to follow.

-If you need help with goal setting and keeping you accountable towards your new goals, get in touch for a FREE personal training consultation with the M10 team today.
+If you need help with goal setting and keeping you accountable towards your new goals, get in touch for about our personal or online coaching services and book your FREE consultation with the M10 team today.